gvincenta/laravel-basic-CRUD/readme.md

 # How to deploy:
 ## On local device:
-1. clone this project to your xampp/htdocs directory (or anywhere you can run a PHP Laravel project in).
+1. Clone this project to your xampp/htdocs directory (or anywhere you can run a PHP Laravel project in).
-2. open terminal and cd to this project directory.
+2. Open terminal and cd to this project directory.
-3. run  `composer install` to install backend dependencies
+3. Run  `composer install` to install backend dependencies
-4. run  `npm install` to install frontend dependencies
+4. Run  `npm install` to install frontend dependencies
-5. run  `php artisan key:generate` to generate APP_KEY in the .env file.
+5. Run  `php artisan key:generate` to generate APP_KEY in the .env file.
-6. add a .env file with the configurations shown below to the project folder.
+6. Add a .env file with the configurations shown below to the project folder.
-7. run  `php artisan migrate`.
+7. Run  `php artisan migrate`.
-8. (optional) run  `npm run watch` in case you've changed anything in the frontend.
+8. (Optional) Run  `npm run watch` in case you've changed anything in the frontend.
-8. run the command `php artisan serve`.
+8. Run `php artisan serve`.
 9. In the terminal, it will respond with : `Laravel development server started: [link] ` click on the link to run the web-app on your brower.
 10. Click on *Guide Me* to learn how to use the web-app.

 ## On the cloud servers:
-1. clone or fork this project.
+1. Clone or fork this project.
-2. run  `php artisan key:generate` to generate APP_KEY in the .env file.
+2. Run  `php artisan key:generate` to generate APP_KEY in the .env file.
-3. add in .env configurations as shown below to the cloud server and to the project folder.
+3. Add in .env configurations as shown below to the cloud server and to the project folder.
-4. run  `php artisan migrate`.
+4. Run  `php artisan migrate`.
-5. deploy to your desired hosting services, not forgetting to include the Procfile (it has been included in this project) to specify the server and where to serve the website.
+5. Deploy to your desired hosting services, not forgetting to include the Procfile (it has been included in this project) to specify the server and where to serve the website.

 *To improve the web-app experience, please open the web-app on Google Chrome / Opera.*